 Office: (571) 858-3005

 Afroze Mohammed joined Virginia Tech’s Office of Economic Development in December, 2011.
-Her role focuses on building partnerships between Virginia Tech and companies in the National Capital Region (NCR), with the goal of expanding research ties as well as opportunities for students.
-She manages the Virginia Tech Science and Engineering Regional Growth Enterprise (VT-SERGE), an advisory group of executives from the NCR.
+Her role focuses on building partnerships between Virginia Tech and companies in the DC area, with the goal of expanding research ties as well as opportunities for students.
+She manages the Virginia Tech Science and Engineering Regional Growth Enterprise (VT-SERGE), an advisory group of executives from the DC area.
 Mohammed works closely with county and state economic development organizations.
 These initiatives include helping counties to recruit international companies by showcasing Tech’s relevant research strengths.
 She is also active in developing Tech’s capabilities in entrepreneurship, through partnering with faculty on new courses and funding opportunities, and building advisory networks.
 Mohammed is active with the international science and diplomatic community, with the goal of showcasing Tech’s research capabilities.
 She is currently working with the embassies of Canada and Finland to arrange visits to Blacksburg to discuss common research interests.

 Prior to joining Virginia Tech, Mohammed worked in both industry and academia.
 As director of Channels and Alliances at the CURRENT Group LLC, an innovative smart grid company, Mohammed developed a partnership program with complementary technology providers.
 While working as director of product marketing at Blackboard Inc., she led marketing initiatives for the company’s flagship e-learning products and managed partnerships with industry associations to increase Blackboard’s market penetration and reputation.
 At Lucent Technologies, Mohammed ran product marketing and alliance programs for business intelligence software products.
 Earlier in her career, she was a research associate at Harvard Business School, collaborating with faculty to conduct research on leading business issues.